-Although we don’t indulge in muffins most mornings, I love having a super easy, throw-together-in-minutes, crazy-delicious muffin recipe on hand for lazy weekend breakfasts with overnight guests.
+Although we don't normally indulge in muffins for breakfast, I love having a super easy, throw-together-in-minutes, crazy-delicious muffin recipe on hand for lazy weekend mornings with overnight guests.
 These Peach Crumble Muffins are all that and more!
-They’re moist, tender, loaded with sweet juicy peaches and the crumbly streusel topping takes them over the top!
+They're moist, tender, loaded with sweet juicy peaches.
+The crumbly streusel topping takes them over the top!

 This Peach Crumble Muffin recipe is a spin-off from my Copycat Starbucks Blueberry Muffins recipe.
 It's such a simple, super versatile recipe that yields moist, tender-crumbed, muffins with beautifully rounded tops.
 I'm always disappointed when I pull a batch of muffins out of the oven and they're flat-topped with large muffin tops or, even worse, sunk in the center.